Scheduled Courses for Applying Professional Scrum:

 The course concludes with practical tips on how to go about kicking off a scrum transformation, including establishing a sense of purpose amongst everyone involved, deciding whether or not Scrum is the right process for the work at hand and finally producing a backlog of things that need to be put in place.
 This backlog is specific to the attendees and may alternatively serve as an improvement backlog for established teams.

-Professional Scrum Foundations Outcomes
+Applying Professional Scrum Training Course Outcomes

 Delegates will leave with a backlog of things they can do as soon as they get back to work.
 Whether they are planning on forming a new scrum team, or improving their existing process, everyone will leave with something tangible to do.